alettenb/efficientfrontier/README.md

-# About
-This is package for finding the efficient frontier of stocks.

-# Installation
-To install: Go to the folder above where you download this.
-Then, type `pip install -e efficientfrontier`.
-After that, you can go through the walkthrough!

-# Walkthrough
-The walkthrough is `sandbox/stock_calcs.ipynb`.
-You can run through this after installing the package.
-It goes over the basic functionality.

 # Efficient Frontier Calculator

 This project is all about finding the efficient frontier for stocks.
 It both scrapes data from Yahoo!
 Finance and uses it to get the optimal combination of given stocks.